zerkz/mcp/DEVELOPING.md

 ### Terminal

 1. Build the local server: `yarn build`.
-2. Use the MCP inspector CLI to call a specific tool with its parameters.
+2. Use the MCP Inspector CLI to call a specific tool with its parameters.

 This example calls the `sf-query-org` tool from the context of a Salesforce DX project: